BarRaider/streamdeck-obstools/README.md

 - Added Multi-Action support for the `Previous Scene` action
 - Added checks to verify user is on the correct version of obs-websocket
 ***Make sure to upgrade to obs-websocket v4.7 or above ***

+# New in v2.5
+- Migrated code to use Twitch's new APIs

+# New in v2.4
+- :new: `Source Monitor Set` action allows you to set the Monitor Type of an Audio Source (None, Monitor Only, Monitor and Output)
+- :new: `Source Mute Toggle` action allows you to mute/unmute Audio Sources.
+- :new: `Virtual Camera` action allows you to enable/disable the Virtual Camera from the Stream Deck
+     - Includes Multi-Action support!
+- Added support for customizable icons to many of the actions
+- Reworked the setup wizard to clearly state the required Websocket version and give more informative messages in case of errors.